sharikak54/sharikak54.github.io/.collections/_cases/gem_rspill.md

 # ALGORITHMS
 default_alg:
   alg: "0,-1/-2,1/-4,-1/4,1/-1,0"
-  description: preserve full kite on bottom in DL, put gem directly above isolated corner on bottom (in this case, in UBR/DBR)
+  description: Preserve full kite on bottom in DL, put gem directly above isolated corner on bottom (in this case, in UBR/DBR).
 color_mirror_algs:
   -
     alg: ""